crate/cratedb-guide/docs/integrate/azure-functions/learn.rst

 strings.

-The ``EventHubConnectionString`` can be copied from the "Event Hub-compatible endpoint" field under the IoT hub's "Built-in endpoints" section.
+The ``EventHubConnectionString`` can be copied from the "Event Hub-compatible endpoint" field under the IoT Hub's "Built-in endpoints" section.
 Ensure that the event hub connection string includes the ``EntityPath=EVENTHUBNAME`` at the end of it.